 Historical note and terminology

 The mechanisms of indomethacin with excellent effect on some headaches are not clear.
-However, some special characteristics of indomethacin may play important role in the effect.
+However, some special characteristics of indomethacin may play an important role in the effect.
+The mean unbound free plasma concentration of indomethacin reaches its peak at around 2 hours (07).
+The mean plasma half-life is approximately 7 hours, which usually involves the necessary posology of administration twice or thrice per day (63).
 Indomethacin has the highest passage of the blood brain barrier when compared to naproxen and ibuprofen.
-In an animal study, indomethacin could inhibit NO-induced dural vasodilation, but the effect was not found in naproxen and ibuprofen groups (133).
-It seems indomethacin has more potent vasoconstrictive activity and unique direct neuronal or nitric oxide dependent inhibitory pathway activity (66).
-In addition, indomethacin was found in experiments to have akinetic profile of time dependent tight binding; naproxen shows time dependent weak binding, and ibuprofen acts via competitive inhibition on COX1 and COX2 (40).
-Some studies also showed that indomethacin could decrease intracranial pressure (35; 42).
+In an animal study, indomethacin could inhibit NO-induced dural vasodilation, but the effect was not found in naproxen and ibuprofen groups (136).
+A study showed that indomethacin could inhibit the trigeminocervical complex activated by local micro-iontophoresis of L-glutamate or administration of a nitric oxide donor (137).
+However, naproxen could only inhibit the former, not the latter.
+The result supports the direct implication of indomethacin in the CNS.
+It seems indomethacin has more potent vasoconstrictive activity and unique direct neuronal or nitric oxide dependent inhibitory pathway activity (69).
+Using transcranial Doppler monitoring, decreased mean flow velocity was noted in the middle cerebral artery (17).
+In addition, indomethacin was found in experiments to have akinetic profile of time dependent tight binding; naproxen shows time dependent weak binding, and ibuprofen acts via competitive inhibition on COX1 and COX2 (42).
+Some studies also showed that indomethacin could decrease intracranial pressure.
+The regulation of intracranial pressure may play an important role in the action of some headaches for which intracranial pressure is proposed as the underlying pathophysiology (37; 44; 145).
+Indomethacin was reported to reduce the CSF opening pressure in patients with idiopathic and posttraumatic intracranial hypertension (37).
 Indomethacin is also used as a tool for differential diagnosis in headache clinics.

 Table 1.
 Indomethacin Responsive Headaches (Code based on ICHD-3, beta version)